-We intend to apply for the listing of our ordinary shares on the Nasdag Global Market under the symbol "OURE".
+Our ordinary shares have been approved for listing on the Nasdaq Global Select Market under the symbol "QURE".

 Initial settlement of the ordinary shares offered in this offering is expected to take place on or about the completion date of this offering through The Depository Trust Company, or DTC, in accordance with its customary settlement procedures for equity securities.
 Each person owning ordinary shares held through DTC must rely on the procedures thereof and on institutions that have accounts therewith to exercise any rights of a holder of the ordinary shares.